The Closed Range Property and Gaffney's Inequality of the De Rham Complex in Unbounded Domains: Introduction

-We call an open set $\om$ \textbf{Gaffney domain}\footnote{The inequality relies on the geometry of $\om$ and, thus, can have the form for some $\cg>0$.
+for some $\cg>0$.
 In the present text, we are concerned with $\cg=1$ only, so we keep the definition as simple as possible.
 Note that this is for convenience of the reader only.
-The theory to unfold goes through without difficulties also for $\cg\neq 1$.} if for all
+The theory to unfold goes through without difficulties also for $\cg\neq1$.} if for all

 both the following conditions hold: \begin{itemize} \item[\bf(i)] $E\in\H^{1}(\om)$, and \item[\bf(ii)] $\norm{\na E}_{\Lt(\om)}^{2}\leq \norm{\rot E}_{\Lt(\om)}^{2} +\norm{\div E}_{\Lt(\om)}^{2}$. \end{itemize} More particularly, $\om$ is called an \textbf{exact Gaffney domain}, if the inequality sign in (ii) can be replaced by an equality sign.